lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

           is passed into the underlying ML-DSA primitive as the ctx.
           Domain values are defined in the "Domain Separators" section below.

+  PH      The Message Digest Algorithm for pre-hashing.
+See
+          section on pre-hashing the message below.

   HashOID The DER Encoding of the Object Identifier of the
           PreHash algorithm (PH) which is passed into the function.